Ray Condo

-Biography
+Early life

-Born Ray Tremblay in Hull, Quebec, Ray grew up in nearby Ottawa, Ontario, the third of five children.
-Ray's two brothers, William (Billy) and Robert were younger; his two sisters, Eileen and Maureen were older.
-Condo taught himself to play the guitar at 11 and by the time he was 16 he had co-written and released his first recording, 'If You Only Knew' with a band in the style of the British invasion called The Peasants.
+He was born Ray Tremblay in Hull, Quebec.
+He was raised in nearby Ottawa, Ontario, as the third of five children.
+His two older sisters were Eileen and Maureen, and his younger brothers were William (Billy) and Robert.
+He taught himself to play the guitar at the age of 11 and, by 16, had co-written and released his first recording, 'If You Only Knew', with a British Invasion–influenced band called The Peasants.

-Ray attended an elite vocational fine art & design high school specifically established by the Ontario Ministry of Education for those showing exceptional talent in fine art and design.
-It was an intense and rigorous 4-year program, and many who started never completed the course.
-But Ray seemed to thrive in this environment.
-It was during this time that his sister Eileen passed on.
-This shook Ray to the core but he continued on, graduating and finding himself on the road, heading west and away from Ottawa.
-Reaching Vancouver, Ray studied at the Emily Carr Institute of Art and Design.
-Not feeling all that challenged by their curriculum, after one year he dropped out and found himself drawn to a world he would eventually return to for good ... music!
-That started with him playing bass in a Vancouver punk rock group called The Secret Vs.
+Ray attended a selective vocational high school for fine art and design established by the Ontario Ministry of Education for students with exceptional artistic ability.
+After completing the four-year program, he moved west to Vancouver, where he enrolled at the Emily Carr Institute of Art and Design.
+He left the institute after one year and subsequently turned his focus to music, working as a bass guitarist with the Vancouver punk rock band The Secret Vs.

+Career

-He left for Montreal to paint for a year, but once again got caught up in music, getting together with bassist Clive Jackson, banjoist Chris Dean, violinist Edgar Bridwell, guitarist Eric Sandmark, and drummer Peter Sandmark to form a band called Ray Condo and his Hardrock Goners, named for Hardrock Gunter, an early rock and roll musician.
-The Hardrock Goners performed a variety of styles, such as rockabilly, jazz, blues, country and western swing.
-Their first recordings appeared on the Og label's compilations, "It Came From Canada".
-They then established their own record label, "Crazy Rekkids".
+He moved to Montreal intending to focus on painting, but again turned to music.
+There he formed the band Ray Condo and His Hardrock Goners with bassist Clive Jackson, banjoist Chris Dean, violinist Edgar Bridwell, guitarist Eric Sandmark, and drummer Peter Sandmark.
+The band’s name was inspired by Hardrock Gunter, an early rock and roll musician.

+The Hardrock Goners worked in a variety of genres, such as rockabilly, jazz, blues, country and western swing.
+Their first recordings appeared on the Og label's compilations, It Came From Canada.
+They established the record label, Crazy Rekkids.

-He earned the last name "Condo" from friend Regan O'Connor, who also came up with the name of the band, Ray Condo and his Hardrock Goners.
+He earned the name "Condo" from friend Regan O'Connor, who also came up with the name of the band, Ray Condo and his Hardrock Goners.

 In 1991, he returned to Vancouver.
-The Hardrock Goners toured with him for another three years, and then he and his bassist merged in with a group called The Five Star Hillbillies, to create a new group called The Ricochets, named after how much they "bounced around".
-They made their last album in 2000.
+The Hardrock Goners toured with him for another three years, and then he and his bassist joined a group called The Five Star Hillbillies, to create a new group called The Ricochets, named after how much they "bounced around".
+They made their final album in 2000.

 In 2003, Condo suffered from a minor heart attack.
-A year later, new band member Ian Tiles found Condo dead from a heart attack in his Vancouver apartment.
+A year later, band member Ian Tiles found Condo dead from a heart attack in his Vancouver apartment.